scottfr/SystemsBook/Models/models.md

 # Model

-{"title": "Systems Thinking: The Essence of And?", "description": "To uncover the system one must continue to seek out the inflences.", "load": "http://insightmaker.com/insight/3365"}
+{"title": "Systems Thinking: The Essence of And?", "description": "To uncover the system one must continue to seek out the influences.", "load": "http://insightmaker.com/insight/3365"}

 DIAGRAM